In 2018, young entrepreneur Ed Dunford designed and produced his own line of caps to raise awareness of concussion in sport.

 Despite his sporting and school commitments, Ed was tireless in his fundraising efforts.

 Ed said: “I spent my weekends selling the caps at my rugby clubhouse.
 The support I received from my teammates and friends in the first few weeks was incredible.

 “Because my teammates and players from other clubs understood the dangers involved, they really got behind the idea of raising awareness and supporting Headway.”

-Ed sold more than 130 caps in the first four weeks and has raised an incredible £1,018 for Headway to date.
+Ed has continued to sell his caps, and has raised an incredible £3,000 for Headway to date.

 He said: “The valuable work done by Headway inspired and motivated me to continue raising more funds for a great cause and speaking out about concussion in sport.”